Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![mr.hacker](image22.png)

 2. With the IP address of the machine given we can scan the network for additional information with Nmap.

-Nmap is an open-source Linux command network scanning tool used for network exploration, host discovery, and security auditing.

-By letting Nmap run by entering:
-`bash
-    nmap -sC -sV <ip-adress>
-    `
-in the terminal window, we get the following output:

-//Resultimages

-The open ports are:

-- 21/tcp open ftp
-- 22/tcp open ssh
-- 80/tcp open http

-The CTF Challenge consists of three topics with questions regarding each topic.
-The topics are:
--Enumarate
--Hash-cracking and brute force
--Capture the flag

 **Enumarate**